-As a general rule, the effect of interfund activity has been eliminated from the governmentwide financial statements.
+As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.
 Exceptions to this general rule are charges between the City's water and wastewater function and various other functions of the City.
 Elimination of these charges would distort the direct costs and program revenue reported for the various functions concerned.

-D. Assets, Liabilities and Net Assets or Equity
+D. Assets, Deferred Inflows/Outflows of Resources, Liabilities and Net Position or Fund Balance